 Cryptocurrencies have grown from an obscure side project to a multi-billion dollar asset class over the past decade.
 While there have been plenty of setbacks, the market has been robust enough to draw in billions of dollars in investment.
 Retail investors have been the biggest driving force thus far, but institutional investors are starting to warm up.

-Let's take a look at how the cryptocurrency market is evolving from an immature retail investment to a mature institutional market, as well as what lies ahead for investors.
+Let's take a look at how the cryptocurrency market is evolving from an immature retail investment to a mature institutional market, as well as what lies ahead for crypto pension funds.

 Cryptocurrency and blockchain investments have gone mainstream among retail investors following Bitcoin's meteoric rise.
 In late 2017 Coinbase reported more customers than Charles Schwab, a stock brokerage that has been around for decades, although it's worth noting that Schwab had far more assets under management — roughly $3.26 trillion.